Wake Forest University Department of Counseling

 Email: wychebe@wfu.edu

-In this course, we will study the selection, use, and interpretation of tests in counseling as an adjunct to clinical impressions.
-More specifically, our focus will be on the appraisal, assessment, and diagnosis of personality, emotional, intellectual, and learning characteristics and disorders of clients in schools, colleges, and community human service agencies.
-As part of our studies, you will gain a better understanding of psychometrics, norming practices, cultural considerations, and ethical practice as these all relate to appraisal.
-My hope is that by the end of this course, each student will be prepared to enter the world of professional counseling.
+In this course, students will study the selection, use, and interpretation of tests in counseling as an adjunct to clinical impressions.
+More specifically, students' focus will be on the appraisal, assessment, and diagnosis of personality, emotional, intellectual, and learning characteristics and disorders of clients in schools, colleges, and community human service agencies.
+As part of their studies, students will gain a better understanding of psychometrics, norming practices, cultural considerations, and ethical practice as these all relate to appraisal.
+The intention is that by the end of this course, each student will be prepared to enter the world of professional counseling.
 Students are already prepared academically and clinically.
-The Integrative Learning Capstone will give them an opportunity to create a sense of personal ownership over their accomplishments.
+Subsequently, the CNS790: Integrative Learning Capstone Course will give them an opportunity to create a sense of personal ownership over their accomplishments.

 The learning goals below are taken from CACREP’s 2024 standards.
 These are agreed upon by counseling professionals and counselor educators as some of the most important knowledge that graduates of CACREP-accredited clinical mental counseling and school counseling programs should possess upon graduation.
 These also represent competencies that you will want to continue building in preparation for your state licensure exam and for successful employment in the field.
 Your understanding of these knowledge areas will be assessed through this course through the following learning activities: forms analysis; personal assessments, reflection, and application; reflection on and application of case studies; administration of an instrument with a volunteer and subsequent reflection and application; a research project and presentation; and a final exam.
 Learning goals for CNS 736 include gaining knowledge and skill in the following areas from Section 3 of CACREP’s standards: